 Why is youth group important?
-Read this letter to parents of teenagers.
+Read this letter to discover 5 key answers:

 Dear Parents of Teenagers,